-'''''Crash Bash''''' (''Crash Bandicoot Carnival'' in Japan) is the fifth and last ''Franchise/CrashBandicoot'' game on the Playstation One and the first that was not developed by Naughty Dog, who produced the original trilogy as well as ''Videogame/CrashTeamRacing''. ''Crash Bash'' was the only Crash game developed by Eurocom, and since then the franchise has seen many developers and publishers.
+''Crash Bash'' (''Crash Bandicoot Carnival'' in Japan) is the fifth and last ''Franchise/CrashBandicoot'' game on the UsefulNotes/PlayStation and the first that was not developed by Naughty Dog, who produced the original trilogy as well as ''Videogame/CrashTeamRacing''. ''Crash Bash'' was the only Crash game developed by Eurocom, and since then the franchise has seen many developers and publishers.

-Like how ''Videogame/CrashTeamRacing'' is the ''Crash'' version of ''VideoGame/MarioKart'', ''Crash Bash'' is ''Crash'''s answer to the ''VideoGame/MarioParty'' series.
+Like how ''Videogame/CrashTeamRacing'' is the ''Crash'' version of ''VideoGame/MarioKart'' and ''VideoGame/DiddyKongRacing'', ''Crash Bash'' is ''Crash'''s answer to the ''VideoGame/MarioParty'' series.
 Unlike ''Mario Party'', ''Crash Bash'' has no boards, and the vs style of play consists of playing game after game and then tallying up the points, similar to ''Mario Kart''.
 There are 28 mini-games, though most of them can be clumped into groups of four.
 For example, there are four different games that play like four-way pong, each with different tools or obstacles.
 Every game can be played in either free-for-all or 2-vs-2 matchups.

 There's also an adventure mode where one or two players cooperatively take on computer opponents in each of the games, and a few added boss levels.
 In ''Crash'' tradition, playing a level again lets you get more prizes.
 In this case, gems are awarded for winning a handicap match (the computer starts with more points than you), crystals for a special match where the game is changed in some way, and relics for winning 2 or 3 games in a row against [[TheComputerIsACheatingBastard Cheating Bastards]].
 Playing adventure mode unlocks more minigames for you to play.